mjasion/mjasion/content/posts/development/first-blockchain-contract/index.md

 ![Test check](check_test_transaction.png)

-## Let's deploy it to Ethenerum test network
+## Let's deploy it to Ethereum test network

-Ethenerum allows to test our contract test networks.
+Ethereum allows testing our contract on test networks.
 For this example I will use Rinkeby.
-This a free and for testing smart contracts network.
+This is a free network for testing smart contracts.

 > I am not covering how to install Metamask.
 Always remember to not share **private key** and **seed**
-> You can always create a new Metamask identity for the your tests.
+> You can always create a new Metamask identity for your tests.

 1. Switch the Remix Environment from `Javascript VM` to `Injected Web3`
-2. Connect your Metamas.
-Ensure you have choosen Rinkeby network
+2. Connect your Metamask.
+Ensure you have chosen Rinkeby network
 ![Metamask Rinkeby Network](metamask_rinkeby.png)
-3. If you dont have any `ETH` coins you can use this Faucet to grab some: https://faucets.chain.link/rinkeby
+3. If you don't have any `ETH` coins you can use this Faucet to grab some: https://faucets.chain.link/rinkeby
 4. Click deploy.
 You will be asked by Metamask to confirm the transaction: [Contract deployment transaction](https://rinkeby.etherscan.io/tx/0x60ad0e4b25ba4dadef1410d766222b30815fe9e6bc7168cd6cd0f205bb4d90e3)

 Now I can test my contract.
 I fill the data